 The case is Securities and Exchange Commission v.
 Cioffi, 08-cv-2457, U.S. District Court, Eastern District of New York (Brooklyn).

 Jamie Dimon won’t get off as easy at his second congressional hearing this month when he tries to explain how JPMorgan Chase & Co.
-(JPM) lost at least $2 billion on trades that he has said “violated common sense.”
+(JPM:US) lost at least $2 billion on trades that he has said “violated common sense.”

 The U.S. House Financial Services Committee will be a tougher audience for Dimon when he testifies today after members of the Senate Banking Committee spent much of their June 13 hearing complimenting the chief executive officer or asking his advice on financial law, banking analysts said.